 “I’m looking for Demon Fox.
 I mean Grand Master Axis Aurelius.”

-“I’m sorry to inform you, but he is busy at the moment.
+“I’m sorry to inform you, but he is busy now.
 Would you like to leave him a message?”
 She replied sweetly.

 “It seems the lady doesn’t even know who you are.
 Are you sure you went to this Academy?” asked Sylph.

 “I did.
-I never heard her before.
+I had never heard of her before.
 Probably a new hire.”

-“I’m sorry for the hold,” the lady spoke out once again.
+“I’m sorry for the hold,” the lady spoke again.
 “Grandmaster Axis is on the other line.
 Please give me a moment.”

 The line switches over.
-A young man’s voice which was rich in sound called out towards Kiyro in a joyful tone.
+A young man’s voice, rich in sound, called out toward Kiyro in a joyful tone.
 “Kiyro.
 I’m surprised you called.
 I just received your message.
 How have you been doing?”

 “Fairly well.
 I’ll be starting college soon.
-I had some question regarding Kyle.”
+I had some questions regarding Kyle.”

 “Kyle?
 Is something wrong?”

-“Well to be more exact, he’s been missing and when you just sent me the message that Kyle has accepted the mission that you had sent out I was wondering if you had any contact with him.”
+“Well, to be more exact, he’s been missing, and when you just sent me the message that Kyle has accepted the mission you sent out, I was wondering if you had any contact with him.”

-“No. Today was the only day that he has accepted the mission sent to him.
-I was surprised just as much as you to hear that he was not in contact with you for so long.”
+“No. Today was the only day that he accepted the mission sent to him.
+I was surprised that he was not in contact with you for so long.”

 “Did he say anything to you?
 And what kind of mission did you send him on?”

 “Nothing.
-Ah wait, he did send me a simple message stating that the gates are closing and to be ready.
-Also you should already know that giving out other people’s mission is considered a taboo.”
+Oh wait, he did send me a simple message stating that the gates are closing and to be ready.
+Also, you should already know that giving out other people’s mission is considered a taboo.”

 “Yes.
-It would be best if we talk face-to-face, but lately I’ve been busy so it would be better if we set up a day to meet.
-Would next week Friday be alright with you at one of the Danketsu Ryu branch schools?
+It would be best if we talked face-to-face, but lately, I’ve been busy, so it would be better if we set up a meeting time.
+Would next Friday be alright with you at one of the Danketsu Ryu branch schools?
 I’ll be there all day.”

 “Okay.
 I’ll see you Friday next week.”

-“If I get anything more about your brother I’ll tell you by then.”
+“If I get more about your brother, I’ll tell you by then.”

 “No problem.
-Are you sure you don’t want to come back any time soon?”
+Are you sure you don’t want to come back soon?”